President: Todd Hutton, Ph.D.

 The College offers undergraduate, graduate, and doctoral degrees in more than 60 areas of study that fall within three schools one of which is Business and Justice Studies.
 This school houses undergraduate and graduate programs within four departments on of which is the Economic Crime, Justice Studies, and Cybersecurity department that houses the following Institutes and Centers:

-Economic Crime Institute
+Economic Crime and Cybersecurity Institute

 Executive Director: Raymond Philo, M.P.A.

-The Economic Crime Institute (ECI) of Utica College was formed in November 1988.
+The Economic Crime and Cybersecurity Institute (ECCI) of Utica College was formed in November 1988.
 It is a unique organization of professionals and academics that provides thought leadership on economic crime and cybersecurity issues faced by business and government.
 The Institute is a “center of excellence” at Utica College that provides and supports leading-edge thinking through educational programs, policy guidance and solutions, research, and publications.
 The Institute’s dynamic leadership and innovative ideas are drawn from the members of its Board of Advisors, forward thinking executives who are experts in the prevention, detection, and investigation of economic crime and fraud, and cybercrime.
-In addition, it is the Board of Advisors that provides philanthropic support and guidance on education efforts to the Economic Crime Institute.
+In addition, it is the Board of Advisors that provides philanthropic support and guidance on education efforts to the Economic Crime and Cybersecurity Institute.

 Northeast Cyber Forensics Center (NCFC)